David FitzGerald

 David FitzGerald (sometimes David Fitz Gerald or David fitz Gerald; c.
 1106 – 8 May 1176) was a medieval Bishop of St David's in Wales.

 Early life

 FitzGerald was the son of Gerald of Windsor and Nest, daughter of Rhys ap Tewdwr, and was probably born between 1103 and 1109.
 His sister Angharad married William de Barri and was the mother of Gerald of Wales.
 The eldest brother was William, the Lord of Carew, and a younger brother was Maurice.
-There were also some half-brothers who held lands in Wales, including Robert Fitz-Stephen, who later secured fitzGerald's help in getting released from captivity.
+Some half-brothers held lands in Wales, including Robert Fitz-Stephen, who later secured fitzGerald's help in getting released from captivity.